 Making them feel special could include any of the following:

-It’s vitally important to monitor the competition in your area for rentals which are very similar to yours.
+It’s vitally important to monitor the competition in your area for rentals that are very similar to yours.
 You should:

 By constantly being on top of the competition and analyzing the competition you will know what tweaks and changes you have to make with your property.